 - a fever

 - pain in the lower back

-These could be signs of more serious medical conditions, such as a kidney infection.
+These could be signs of more serious medical conditions like kidney infection.

-Older adults, children, and pregnant women should see a doctor if they have symptoms of a UTI.
+Older adults, children, and pregnant people should see a doctor if they have symptoms of a UTI.

-It is also advisable for a person to visit a doctor if their symptoms return after treatment, or they have repeated UTIs.
+It is also advisable for a person to visit a doctor if their symptoms return after treatment or if they have repeated UTIs.